Research Grants

 • Project objectives, methods, participants for each year are clearly outlined, and estimated budget (with justification) is explicitly detailed.

-• A park may have only one ongoing, multiyear project under way at any given time.
+• A park may have only one ongoing multiyear project under way at any given time.

-• The funding limit for multiyear projects is $40,000 for a two-year project and $60,000 for a three-year project.
+• Funding limits are $40,000 for a two-year project and $60,000 for a three-year project.

 Failure to submit adequate and timely annual reporting for the duration of the project, as required by WNP, may result in the forfeiture of unpaid funds.